chirpstack/chirpstack-docs/src/v3-v4-migration.md

 - [ ] Gateway frames are being reported
 - [ ] Device frames are appearing in the web-interface
 - [ ] Device events are appearing in the web-interface

+## Update ChirpStack

+After the migration, you can update to the latest ChirpStack v4 version.